Chicago man charged with leading police on chase through Illinois, Iowa

-Andre Stackhouse, 20, of the 7300 block of Dorchester Avenue, is charged with eluding, a serious misdemeanor, in Scott County Court.
+Andre Stackhouse, 28, of the 7300 block of Dorchester Avenue, is charged with eluding — a serious misdemeanor — in Scott County Court.
 He also was cited for having an invalid driver’s license and an open container.

 He also is wanted on an interstate detainer issued by the Illinois State Police.